arp242/uni/README.md

 - Add "script" property (e.g. `uni i a -f '%(script)'`).
 Also supported in the list and print commands (`uni list scripts`, `uni p 'script:linear a'`.

+- Add "unicode" property, which tells you in which Unicode version a codepoint was introduced.

 - `ls` command is now an alias for `list.